majn/telegram-purple/README.md

 ###### Features

-    - Allow creation of new group chats
+    - Support creation of new group chats
-    - Allow joining chats by invite link
+    - Support joining chats by invite link
-    - Allow exporting chats by invite link
+    - Support exporting chats by invite link
     - Support displaying and sending GIFs
-    - Support joining chats by invite link
+    - Mark messages read on other devices as 'deferred' to avoid needless notifications

 This version should fix the crashes that seem to occur in many of the older version.
 Consider this another intermediate Beta version, there will be at least another one until I will consider it a release candidate.